Cozy reading season has arrived and that means it’s time to plan your winter reading list!

 15. The Heart of Winter by Jonathan Evison

-Setting: Bainbridge Island, Washington
+Setting: Bainbridge Island and Seattle, Washington

 16. Wedding Dashers by Heather McBreen